-A minimum of 15 credits.
+A minimum of 15 credits selected from two different disciplines.
 Required coursework: 5 credits in Ethics and Policy in Healthcare1.
 Only 5 credits allowed in Modern Languages.
 Only 5 credits allowed in Performance/Fine Arts.

 A minimum of 15 credits.
 Required coursework: PSYC&100, General Psychology; PSYC&200, Lifespan Psychology, and 5 credits in Psychosocial Issues in Healthcare1.